Nodal Capacity Expansion Planning with Flexible Large-Scale Load Siting: Introduction

-Besides \textit{siting} flexibility, large loads can also provide value to the grid through \textit{operational} flexibility.
-Demand Response (DR) programs exemplify this fact.
-CEP models that include expansion of DR as a decision variable have been proposed \cite{maranon-ledesma_analyzing_2019}, but to the best of our knowledge, only in an aggregated zonal system, not as a nodal siting decision at the scale proposed here.
-The model we propose is a reliability-constrained CEP model, which is an active topic of research.
-In \cite{zampara_capacity_2025} a zonal CEP model is proposed where reliability is formulated as an expectation constraint across operational scenarios, which is then dualized to enable scenario decomposition, in the same vein of the method we propose here.
-This is only done for a single system-wide constraint instead of separately for each tranche of large load in the system like we do in this work.
+We do not model the operational details of DAC or datacenters but instead propose a reliability-constrained CEP model, which is also a very mature field of research.
+Our approach is close to that of \cite{zampara_capacity_2025}, where a limit on expected unserved energy is formulated as an expectation constraint across operational scenarios, and then dualized to enable scenario decomposition.
+In \cite{zampara_capacity_2025}, this is only done for a single system-wide constraint instead of separately for each tranche of large load in the system like we do in this work.
+In \cite{jacobson_computationally_2024}, the authors introduce budgeting variables to the first stage to separate scenario-coupling constraints.
+This same approach is extended in \cite{pecci_regularized_2025} for a larger-scale approach decoupling scenarios and time.
+In both of these cases, the constraints targeted include policy constraints like unserved energy and carbon emissions.
+Reliability constraints have been included in CEP models in numerous other ways, including chance constraints \cite{rashidaee_linear_2018}, risk-averse formulations \cite{da_costa_reliability-constrained_2021}, and robust and multi-level approaches~\cite{dehghan_reliability-constrained_2016}.
+We refer the interested reader to \cite{da_costa_reliability-constrained_2021,cho_recent_2022} for an overview of existing approaches in the literature.
 The idea of breaking load into tranches with differentiated reliability is well-known, and is implemented routinely at the consumer level through various mechanisms, including physically separated circuits (like in hospitals) and smart devices like controllable thermostats.
 Although we do not go into the details of ground-level implementation, the framework we propose here is inspired by the same concept.

 It has been found that improving the spatial resolution of CEP models improves the quality of the investment plans obtained~\cite{jacobson_quantifying_2024}.
-While computational challenges continue to exist, prior work has shown that High Performance Computing platforms can allow increasing both the number of operational scenarios and the spatial resolution of the power system considered while maintaining computational tractability \cite{valencia_zuluaga_parallel_2024}.
+Higher spatial resolution and reliability constraints can exacerbate existing computational challenges.
+Numerous authors have worked on leveraging decomposition and High Performance Computing to overcome these challenges.
+Benders and cut-based approaches are the most commonly used techniques to this end (including the aforementioned \cite{da_costa_reliability-constrained_2021,jacobson_computationally_2024,pecci_regularized_2025,zampara_capacity_2025}).
+In this work, we implement an augmented Progressive Hedging approach, which has also been successfully used in CEP in previous work~\cite{munoz_scalable_2015,valencia_zuluaga_parallel_2024}.

 In this paper, we address the challenges mentioned above by proposing a \textit{nodal} power grid expansion planning model that explicitly considers sizing and siting large loads as part of the CEP co-optimization model, and considers their operational flexibility.
 The concrete contributions of our work are listed below.